crossminer/maracas/docs/index.md

 ---

 ### Method Abstract Now Default
-An abstract method in an interface is changed to a default method.
+An abstract method in an interface is now declared as a default method.
 As stated in the *JLS*, this change results in a `IncompatibleClassChangeError` linkage error only in the following scenario.
 Type `T` implements interfaces `I` and `J`.
 `I` is not a subinterface of `J` and visceversa.